Licensees

 Home Builders licenses expire December 31 of each year issued.

 Online renewals and the mail out of traditional paper renewal packages begin October 1 of the current year.
 Renewals are considered timely when received or postmarked before 11:59 PM on November 30.
 All renewals received from December 1 through 11:59 PM December 31 are considered late and will be charged a $50 late fee.
-Any renewal application received on or after January 1 will be considered expired and will be charged a $295 expired license application processing fee in addition to the $250 license fee.
+Any renewal application received on or after January 1 will be considered expired.

 All licensees are required by law to promptly notify the Board of any address change.
 A licensee’s failure to notify the Board could result in disciplinary action, including the revocation of the license.
 Click here for Change of Address Form to be downloaded, completed and mailed to the Board’s office.